Napa Valley trip-May, 2010

 And a very special tour of his dad’s Porsche collection (including one gull wing Benz).

-After a quick visit to Castello Di Amorosa (Napa’s very own REAL castle) we stopped by Alpha Omega to catch up with our old friend Charly de’Pottere, Enologist at AO, as well as Bruce the wine club manager.
+After a quick visit to Castello Di Amorosa (Napa’s very own REAL castle) we stopped by Alpha Omega to catch up with our old friend Charly de’Pottiere, Enologist at AO, as well as Bruce the wine club manager.

 Back to the hotel to end the day.